hthld/Hybrid_encryption/README.md

 # Hybrid_encryption

-Example code for hybrid encryption (AES+RSA) using the openSSL library
+  Example of C++ code for hybrid encryption.
+This code can be used to encrypt a text document.
+It uses hybrid encryption technology RSA (for key encryption) + AES (for file encryption) with the help of the openSSL library, which must be installed before starting.
+In order for everything to work, you need to specify the path to the library bin folder in the main function!